 The

-striving to become more energy efficient and to practice as much
+is one of striving to become more energy efficient and to

-consumption will save you around ten on the amount of solar needed to
+you around ten on the amount of solar needed to match that

-our most promising long term solution and thanks to state and federal
+most promising long term solution and thanks to state and

-incentives.
-Solar is becoming cost effective, with rebates available
+federal incentives.
+Solar is becoming cost effective, with

 Grid-Tie PV Systems